 - 40 Reviews

 Liveaboard Diving in Koh Tachai

 What To Expect On A Koh Tachai Liveaboard

-Liveaboards to Koh Tachai usually visit this area on a Similan Islands itinerary on theri way to Richelieu Rock.
+Liveaboards to Koh Tachai usually visit this area on a Similan Islands itinerary on their way to Richelieu Rock.
 It's only 12 square kilometers in size and located on the northwest of Similan Islands National Park, it actually lies between the Similan and Surin Islands.
-An idyllic location in the Andaman Sea, this small uninhabited island is formed of lush rainforest, stunning white sandy beaches and crystal clear waters.
-Relatively untouched Koh Tachai is still unspoilt and worth the visit on your liveaboard dive cruise.
+An idyllic location in the Andaman Sea, this small uninhabited island is formed of lush rainforest, stunning white sandy beaches, and crystal clear waters.
+Relatively untouched Koh Tachai is still unspoiled and worth the visit on your liveaboard dive cruise.
 Below the surface, some other visitors include whale sharks, manta rays, leopard sharks and Napoleon wrasse to name just a few.
-The waters around the island are quite shallow towards the shore then drops off suddenly to depths of 70 metres.
-Acting like a barrier, these drop offs protect the island and the rich waters around it offer excellent snorkeling.
+The waters around the island are quite shallow towards the shore then drop off suddenly to depths of 70 meters.
+Acting as a barrier, these drop-offs protect the island and the rich waters around it offer excellent snorkeling.

 What You Can See